Solving for multi-class: a survey and synthesis: Nonhierarchical multi-class classification

-A voting solution can be used for any coding matrix and is especially appropriate if each $r_i$ returns only $-1$ or $+1$.
+A voting solution can be used for any coding matrix and is especially appropriate if each $r_i$ returns one of only two values (e.g. $r_i \in \lbrace -1, ~+1. \rbrace$).
 The LIBSVM libary, for instance, uses a one-versus-one arrangement with a voting solution if probabilities are not required \citep{Chang_Lin2011}.
-The disadvantage of a voting solution is that, except in special circumstances such as an orthogonal coding matrix (see Section \ref{orthogonal}, below), it does not return calibrated estimates of the probabilities.
+The disadvantage of a voting solution is that, except in special circumstances such as an orthogonal coding matrix \citep{Mills2019}, it does not return calibrated estimates of the probabilities.

-\section{Common coding matrices}
+\subsection{Common coding matrices}

-There are a number of standard, symmetric coding matrices that are commonly used to solve for multi-class.
-These include ``one-versus-the-rest'', ``one-versus-one'', as well as error-correcting coding matrices such as orthogonal and random.
-We discuss each of these in turn and use them to demonstrate how to solve for the conditional probabilities while enforcing the constraints, expanding out to the general solution for ``error-correcting-codes.''
+There are a number of standard, patterned coding matrices that are commonly used to solve for multi-class.
+These include ``one-versus-the-rest'', ``one-versus-one'', as well as more general error-correcting codes such as random and optimized.
+Optimized codes fall into two categories: those optimized in the absence of any training data and those optimized for a specific problem by empirically examining the training data.
+We discuss each of these in turn and demonstrate how to solve for the conditional probabilities while enforcing the constraints.
+General, iterative solutions also exist for any type of coding matrix: this is covered in Section \ref{error}.

-\subsection{One-versus-the-rest}
+\subsubsection{One-versus-the-rest}

 Common coding matrices include ``one-versus-the-rest'' in which we take each class and train it against the rest of the classes.
 For $n_c=4$ it works out to: \begin{eqnnon} A =